Today’s customer wants to be treated like the monarch of a small European nation.

-It’s also the age of multichannel communications.
-Which means those noble customers are coming at you from the left, right, chat, email, social media, and (of course) telephone.
+In the age of multichannel communications, these noble customers are coming at your support staff from the left, right, chat, email, social media, and (of course) telephone.

 This herculean task is even harder when all these channels act like perfect strangers — remaining separate and aloof.
 Progress only begins after you properly introduce them to one another.

 As an icebreaker, I suggest you start by integrating your phone and CRM software.
 A seamless CRM phone integration, in many ways, turns these two critical communication platforms into good friends: effortlessly compatible and always working together to achieve more than each could alone.

 If you aren’t using a phone system that integrates with your CRM tools, important details must be manually updated after (or during) every call.
 This back-and-forth process can — and inevitably will — drain your employees’ energy and lead to incomplete records.

 Furthermore, the time spent digging through dozens of tabs for a specific piece of information is a waste of time for both your agent and the (increasingly impatient) customer.
 (Side note: Asking a caller to repeat information is a cardinal sin of modern phone support.)

 The good news is, a competent CRM phone integration will do this auxiliary work for you and keep a complete customer history within reach.
 Detailed call information will be accessible directly within your CRM of choice, automatically updating records upon call completion.

 During peak periods, agents can quickly move to the next customer in the queue, knowing a link to their previous call has already been saved to the correct customer’s file.
 When the phone stops ringing incessantly, notes, comments, and directions to other representatives can be properly documented using the playback.